TingLi2016/DeepCarc/README.md

 # DeepCarc

+### We made a simple version for the proposed DeepCarc model (Mol2vec + supervised selection method) under the folder of deepcarc.
+In this simple version, all you need is to update the path in the main.py file for repeating the result in the manuscript.

 ### In the DeepCarc project, we explored three chemical descriptors (Mol2vec, Mold2 and MACCS) to develop the base classifiers.
 Therefore, the corresponding data and script were included under the descriptor folder.

 ## mol2vec